rootli/naucse.python.cz/lessons/beginners-en/cmdline/index.md

 We don't want to leave a mess, so let's remove everything we did until that point.

-But you can't delete folder in which you already are.
+But you can't delete the folder in which you currently are.
-First, we need to get back to Desktop.
-We can't use `cd Desctop` because in current folder there is no Desktop.
+First, we need to get back to the Desktop.
+We can't use `cd Desctop` because in the current folder, there is no Desktop.
 So we have to go to the *parent directory* which contains the folder that you are currently in.
-Two dots stand for parent directory.
+Two dots stand for the parent directory.

 {% call sidebyside() %}
 $ pwd